Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Introduction

 \IEEEPARstart{D}{eep} learning has achieved remarkable success on many supervised learning tasks trained by millions of labeled training data.
 The performance of deep models heavily relies on the quality of label annotation since neural networks are susceptible to noisy labels and even can easily memorize randomly labeled annotations~\cite{zhang2017understanding}.
 Such noisy labels can lead to the degradation of the generalization and robustness of such models.
 Critically, it is expensive and difficult to obtain precise labels in many real-world scenarios, thus exposing a realistic challenge for supervised deep models to learn with noisy data.

 There are many previous efforts in tackling this challenge by making the models robust to noisy data, such as modifying the network architectures ~\cite{xiao2015learning,goldberger2017training,chen2015webly,han2018masking} or loss functions~\cite{ghosh2017robust, zhang2018generalized, wang2019symmetric, lyu2020curriculum}.
 This paper addresses the challenge by directly selecting clean samples.
-Inspired by the dynamic sample selection methods \cite{song2019selfie, lyu2020curriculum, han2018co, jiang2018mentornet,chen2019understanding,shen2019learning,yu2019does,nguyen2020self}, we construct a ``virtuous'' cycle between sample selection and network training: the selected clean samples can improve the network training; and on the other hand, the improved network has a more powerful ability in picking up clean data.
+Inspired by the dynamic sample selection methods \cite{song2019selfie, lyu2020curriculum, han2018co, jiang2018mentornet,chen2019understanding,shen2019learning,yu2019does,nguyen2020self}, we construct a ``virtuous'' cycle between sample selection and network training: the selected clean samples can improve the network training; and on the other hand, the improved network offers benefits in selecting clean data.
 As this cycle evolves, the performance can be improved.
-To well establish this cycle, a key question remains: \emph{how to effectively differentiate clean data from noisy ones?}
+To well establish this, a key question remains: \emph{how to effectively differentiate clean data from noisy ones?}

 \textbf{Preliminary}.
 Typical principles in existing works \cite{song2019selfie, lyu2020curriculum, han2018co, jiang2018mentornet,chen2019understanding,shen2019learning,yu2019does,nguyen2020self} to differentiate clean data from noisy data include large loss~\cite{han2018co}, inconsistent prediction~\cite{zhou2021robust}, and irregular feature representation~\cite{wu2020topological}.
 The former two principles identify irregular behaviors in the label space, while the last one analyzes the instance representations of the same class in the feature space.
 In this paper, we propose unifying the label and feature space by making the linear relationship,